Keyboard shortcuts

 Checkout

-Press Enter (or double-click) on any branch to check it out.
+Double-click any branch (or right-click → Checkout) to check it out.

 If your working tree has uncommitted changes, a dialog appears with three options: